 Delaware’s U.S. senators and representative urged uninsured Delawareans to find out what’s available for them on the marketplace.

-In addition to the Health Insurance Marketplace, some residents might be eligible for coverage though Delaware’s expanded Medicaid program, which is open year-round.
-More than 10,000 Delawareans have received coverage under the Medicaid expansion.
+In addition to the Health Insurance Marketplace, some residents might be eligible for coverage through Delaware’s expanded Medicaid program, which is open year-round.
+More than 10,000 Delawareans receive coverage under the Medicaid expansion each year.
 To be screened for or to apply for Medicaid benefits, go to Delaware ASSIST.
 Note: As of Oct.
 1, 2020, dental care is included in coverage for adult Medicaid enrollees in Delaware.

-Both the Health Insurance Marketplace and the Medicaid expansion have helped to reduce Delaware’s uninsured rate, decreasing from 10 percent in 2008 to 5.7 percent in 2018, according to a recent Census Bureau report.
+Both the Health Insurance Marketplace and the Medicaid expansion have helped to reduce Delaware’s uninsured rate, decreasing from 10% in 2008 to 6.6% in 2019, according to the Census Bureau.
 That decline includes Delawareans who could not get coverage before the Affordable Care Act because of pre-existing conditions.
-Increasing access to health care coverage is the first step toward a healthier Delaware, Secretary Walker said.